pokhbis/well.spring-healthcare/README.md

 ## About Well.Spring

-Well.Spring is one of the leading health care providing institute in this country.
-It started is's journey with 12 well trained health enthusiasts with the intention of making every life happy and healthy.
-In this 4 years it served more than 8 thousand people who need special kind of health care support compare to conventional hospital.
-We will go with the motto of making every life happy.
+Well.Spring is a health care services providing institute related website.
+It facilitates services related to mental, psychological as well as general health.
+User can enroll to receive their desired services through this website.
+Clients have to register to get the services.
+General health related instructions are also provided through blog.

 ### Five Bullet Points About Well.Spring :

-#### 1. This website has been built using React, Bootstrap, Vanilla CSS and some other frame work.
+#### 1. This website has been built using React, Bootstrap and Vanilla CSS.

-#### 2. This website fulfills all the requirement asked by P.Hero team.
+#### 2. User can book their intended services through this website.

-#### 3. All code and components are optimized at the best possible ways.
+#### 3. To enroll for a service, clients have to register and log-in into the website.

-#### 4. All rights about code, other components, and frame works are reserved by the development team.
+#### 4. Private routing has been implemented and it is responsive for desktop as well as mobile platform.

-#### 5. User should read all the related documents before using this website, as health care is a sensitive field.
-We don't take any responsibility if treatment method fails or any loss of health or life happens.
+#### 5. Blog section provide instructions to live a healthy, stress free life style.